-Ethnicity: 6% of older adults in Milwaukee County identify as Hispanic or Latino, compared to 15% of all Milwaukee County residents who identify as Hispanic or Latino.
+Ethnicity: 6% of older adults in Milwaukee County identify as Hispanic or Latino, compared to 15% of Milwaukee County residents .

-Gender: Women make up 56% of the older adult population, slightly higher than the percentage of women among all Milwaukee County residents (51%).
+Gender: Women make up 56% of the older adult population, slightly higher than the 51% of Milwaukee residents overall.

 Household composition: Older adults are more likely to live alone than the general population, with 51% of all older adults living alone.
 The remainder of households with an older adult are family households (46%) and non-family households (3%).